This post may contain affiliate links. See my disclosure for more information.

 I’m making this today with chicken that I roasted and stashed in the freezer.
 But I’ve made it with both rotisserie chicken and home canned chicken meat, too with great success.
 (Yeah, I tried my hand at using my pressure cooker for the first time and canned some chicken breast.
 I’ll tell you about it sometime).

-I’ve only changed the original recipe by adding some seasonings, and starting with already cooked chicken.
+And secondly, I start with already cooked chicken.
 (If I’m taking the time to cook raw chicken for dinner, it’s not going to be for a casserole.)

 Start with melting some butter (nothing bad ever came from that).
 You could melt it and pour it into your baking dish, but I put the butter directly in the dish and then place it in the pre-heating oven to melt.